Bahrain forces patrol capital on revolt anniversary

 The closely guarded roundabout, with a now-demolished giant concrete edifice featuring a pearl, was renamed al-Farouq Junction, but is still closed to traffic.
 Security was beefed up in recent days as opposition activists sought to reclaim the symbolically rich space.

 Street battles ensued with youths throwing petrol bombs, rocks and iron bars.
-They chanted in favour of Hassan Mushaimaa, a jailed Shi'ite leader who called for a republic last year.
+They chanted in favor of Hassan Mushaimaa, a jailed Shi'ite leader who called for a republic last year.

 The junction remains enclosed by barbed wire on most sides and security guards have set up an encampment nearby.